Ex-Michigan tight end Chuck Christian says he was abused

 ”I’m kind of surprised that nobody else (from the football program) has spoken out,” Christian told The Associated Press. ”For me, it’s made an even bigger impact because I wouldn’t go see a doctor because of Dr. Anderson.

-“And because I didn’t go to the doctor, my prostate issues went from being a prostate issue to prostate cancer,” he said.
+”And because I didn’t go to the doctor, my prostate issues went from being a prostate issue to prostate cancer,” he added.

 Christian, who is represented by attorney Michael Wright, is one of hundreds of University of Michigan graduates who allege that Anderson molested them under the guise that the abuse was a normal part of the physicals they had to get in order to participate in sports.

-Note: This story has been corrected to reflect that the University of Minnesota official accused of abuse was an assistant coach on the men’s hockey team, not a sports doctor at the school.